NVIDIA/JAX-Toolbox/docs/nsys-jax.md

 You may want to include this in a global `pip-compile`-based dependency resolution (as is done in the containers built from this repository), rather than running too many ad-hoc `pip install` commands.

-This will install all of the components mentioned so far, but does not currently include all (implicit) dependencies:
+This will install all of the components mentioned so far, but does not currently include the following implicit
+dependencies:
 - `protoc` must be installed at a version compatible with the `google.protobuf` runtime library; `nsys-jax` includes a helper script that can be run after `pip install`, e.g. to install `/usr/local/bin/protoc`, run `install-protoc /usr/local`.